English Literature A Level

 What could be better than learning about the lives, loves, hopes and jealousies of people, both real and fictional, throughout the ages?
 Understanding the methods used by writers, to make political, social and historical comments about the world as they see it, is a great foundation for understanding humanity in general.

 Where could this course take you?

-English Literature remains one of the most prestigious subjects to study, at Sixth Form and at university and is one of the subjects defined as ‘facilitating’ by the prestigious Russell group of universities, leading to a wide range of career opportunities, including: journalism, advertising, creative writing, teaching, law, broadcasting, public relations and politics.
-More broadly, an enthusiasm for literature, added to an understanding of communication and human behaviour, will be invaluable, whatever path you choose to follow.
+English Literature remains one of the most prestigious subjects to study, at Sixth Form and at university and is one of the subjects defined as ‘facilitating’ by the prestigious Russell group of universities, leading to a wide range of career opportunities, including journalism, advertising, creative writing, teaching, law, broadcasting, public relations and politics.
+More broadly, an enthusiasm for literature, added to an understanding of communication and human behaviour, will be invaluable, whichever path you choose to follow.